patrickkon/comp517-project/README.md

 Research Focus Statement:

-  - I am studying the architecture of the Firecracker VMM and building a Rust kernel from scratch
+  - I am studying the architecture of the Firecracker VMM and building a Rust kernel from scratch...
-  - because I want to reason about the technicalities involved in building a kernel that can be integrated with Firecracker
+  - because I want to reason about the technicalities involved in building a kernel that can be integrated with Firecracker...
   - in order to show my readers a detailed comparison between the current kernel being used in AWS Lambda and our implementation, and how they can build upon our work.

 Team Name: RustyRiceOS